Skip to main content

 DevSecOps Pipeline

-IriusRisk tool is the most DevSecOps plan tool and is a collaborative design tool for threat models.
-Jira tool is for issue tracking and management.
-The slack tool is for software, communication, and chat platforms.
-All these tools use as add-ons.
+The IriusRisk tool is the most popular DevSecOps plan tool and a collaborative design tool for threat models.
+The Jira tool is for issue tracking and management.
+The Slack tool is for software, communication, and chat platforms.
+All these tools are used as add-ons.

-Developers can run DevSecOps in the code phase to guide them write better secure programs.
+Developers can run DevSecOps in the code phase to guide them in writing better secure programs.
 Code-phase security practices include pre-commit hooks, static code analysis, and code reviews.

-Security technologies involve in developers’ existing Git workflow.
-When a security test automates triggers every commit and merge.
+Security technologies are involved in developers’ existing Git workflow.
+A security test automates triggers for every commit and merge.
 It even supports combined development and programming languages.
-Security code tools such as CheckStyle, PMD, Gerrit, Phabricator, Find Security Bugs, and SpotBugs are the most popular.
+The most popular security code tools are CheckStyle, PMD, Gerrit, Phabricator, Find Security Bugs, and SpotBugs.

 The build process starts when developers add code to the source repository.
 It aims to create tools to automate the security analysis of build output artifacts.
 Security approaches include unit tests, software component analysis, and static application software testing (SAST).
 In addition, it can add tools to an existing CI/CD pipeline to automate these tests.

-Checkmarx, SourceClear, OWASP Dependency-Check, SonarQube, Snyk, and Retire.js is for the build phase tools.
+Checkmarx, SourceClear, OWASP Dependency-Check, SonarQube, Snyk, and Retire.js are for the build phase tools.

 Useful link: DevSecOps – A DevOps Savior to ‘Cybersecurity’ Challenge!